gwdevhub/GWToolboxpp/docs/faq.md

 You can also bind multiple keys to the same action, again by creating extra hotkeys, this time with the same action and different key binds.

+**The icons on the [Pcons](pcons), [Materials](materials), and [Toolbox](windows#toolbox_window) window aren't showing up.
+How do I get them back?** \\
+This is a bug that causes the Toolbox launcher to not download the icons.
+Delete your `GWToolbox.exe` and replace it with [this one](https://github.com/HasKha/GWToolboxpp/releases/download/2.0-launcher/GWToolbox.exe).

 **One of my windows has collapsed!
 I can only see the title bar.
 How do I get the window back?** \\
 You probably minimized it by accident.
 Double-click on the title bar to expand it, or to collapse it again.

+**Why isn't Toolbox remembering my settings when I restart?** \\
+Toolbox settings are saved to the files in the [settings folder](settings#storage) when you close Toolbox or click "Save Now" at the bottom of the [Settings window](settings).
+Settings are loaded from those files when you launch Toolbox or click "Load Now".
+* Sometimes, closing Guild Wars without first closing Toolbox will result in settings not saving.
+To prevent this from happening, either use the "Save Now" button, or close Toolbox before Guild Wars.
+* If you adjust settings and then load another copy of Toolbox before saving, it will load the old settings.
+If you then close the first copy of Toolbox, thus saving the new settings, the second copy will still have the old settings loaded.
+When you close that copy, the old settings will be saved, overwriting the new ones.
+ Prevent this by loading the new settings onto the second copy of Toolbox before you close.

 **My Toolbox is gone!
 How do I get it back?** \\
 There are a few different things that could have happened.
 Here's how to fix them: